-As the minister is aware, I have been consistent and strong advocate of student and internship programs which will be the topic of my questions today.
+As the minister is aware, I have been a consistent and strong advocate of student and internship programs which will be the topic of my questions today.

-As the minster will recall I have spoken on a number of occasions about the importance of insuring student focused employment programs provide a clear path of full-time careers after graduation.
+As the minister will recall I have spoken on a number of occasions about the importance of insuring student focused employment programs provide a clear path to full-time careers after graduation.

-As I mentioned in my members' statement, I highlighted some of the recommendations for improvements in this area.
+As I mentioned in my member's statement, I highlighted some of the recommendations for improvements in this area.